DFP-HN/media-player/README.md

 # media-player
-This project aims to developing a simple video player.
+This project aims to developing a simple video player which is based on OpenCV with C++.